2 Data Manipulation

 write_csv(data, "exercisesIA/forest_selected1.csv")

-Write a semicolon delimited file “;”
+Write a semicolon-delimited file (;):

 write_csv2(data, "exercisesIA/forest_selected2.csv")

-or find out more in the readr cheatsheet.
-Note that in contrast to write.csv functions the write_csv keeps the philosophy of tidyverse, so do not expect row names in the export.
+Or find out more in the readr cheatsheet.
+Note that, in contrast to the write.csv() function, the write_csv() function adheres to the tidyverse philosophy, so row names are not included in the export.

 library(writexl)